VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 You need **447.4** milliseconds to run 2 tests that use Mockito.
 It's 248 times slower than the baseline!
-The whole test suite of 5 tests are executed for 462.6 milliseconds.
+The whole test suite of 5 tests is executed for 462.6 milliseconds.

 Test `a` was the slowest - 446.8 milliseconds.
 Mockito initializes when you create a mock for the first time.